isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 # <a name="S-performance"></a> PER: Performance

-???should this section be in the main guide???
+??? should this section be in the main guide???

 This section contains rules for people who needs high performance or low-latency.
 That is, rules that relates to how to use as little time and as few resources as possible to achieve a task in a predictably short time.